Who is A Culpeper Local

 For the fiscal year 2018-2019 the County General Fund received approximately $8,114,712, of that amount, $1,579,377 went to the Town Fund, thereby netting the County $6,535,334; and the School Fund received $9,511,475.
 These millions???…they are a direct result of us spending our dollars in Culpeper County!

 We would like to increase those millions by inviting every Culpeper resident to think about where they spend their money.
 Many of us commute out of Culpeper and tend to spend in other communities, perhaps for convenience or variety.
 But next time, think about the sales tax you are depositing in some other county’s general fund and school system.
-It may be a little inconvenient, and you may not be able to find everything you need in Culpeper, but if each of our 22,000 households diverted $50 a week already being spent outside of Culpeper County, and purchased those same products inside of Culpeper County, it could potentially generate an extra $1,000,000.
+If each of the more than 18,000 Culpeper households diverted $50 a week already being spent outside of Culpeper County, and purchased those same products inside of Culpeper County, it could potentially generate thousands more annually to be applied to Culpeper services.

 The site is sponsored by Culpeper Department of Economic Development, Culpeper Renaissance Inc.(CRI), and Culpeper Tourism and Economic Development.
 Check out who’s a local participating Culpeper business.

 Top Six Reasons to Shop, Eat, Enjoy Locally